TylerSterlingTech/azure-network-protocols/README.md

 <img src="https://i.imgur.com/UdgJYnP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 TCP port 3389 traffic (remote desktop protocol) will now be observed.
-Despite not enterign a command on Powershell, it can be seen that there is still ample traffic.
+Despite not entering a command on Powershell_ise, it can be seen that there is still ample traffic.
 This is because there is a live/active RDP session from the host computer to the virtual machine that is currently being used.
 </p>
 <br />